AK 47 Accessories

 For the ultimate in AK 47 Accessories optics, you might consider the Hi-Lux CMR-AK762 scope.
 This 1-4x scope has a rangefinding reticle calibrated to match the trajectory of the 7.62X39 round, and an illuminated center.
 Turn it down to the true 1x, and you can use it like a red dot scope.
 Turn it up to 4x for longer-range shots.
 There’s even the CMR4 version that’s marked in miliradians, instead of MOA.
 As with most traditional scopes it will require a rail that lets you mount the optic closer to your eye.

 Your AK Is Out There

 The AK is one of the most widespread rifles on Earth.
-Even with Obama recently banning the import of Russian-made Kalashnikovs, there are still oodles of Romanian, Bulgarian, Hungarian, Polish and even American-made rifles to be had.
+There are still oodles of Romanian, Bulgarian, Hungarian, Polish and even American-made rifles to be had.
 There are more than 100 million AKs kicking around.
 Go get yourself one, or a dozen.

 Thomas Conroy is a firearms aficionado and writer who lives in the Midwest.

 AmmoLand Editor Comments: This article was updated to reflect changes in product improvements / availability on 10/30/2017.